-Maybe you’re wondering what a TENS Unit actually does.
+Welcome to our article titled “What is a TENS unit?”
+Maybe you’re wondering what a TENS Unit does.
 Well, turns out we were just as curious and we set out to find some answers.

-After all, applying electricity to your body in order to relieve pain sounds… silly.
+After all, applying electricity to your body to relieve pain sounds… silly.

 TENS stands for Transcutaneous Electrical Nerve Stimulation

-It’s kind of a mouthful but we can break it down it simpler:
+It’s kind of a mouthful but we can break it down in simpler:

 - Transcutaneous means ‘applied across the depth of the skin’